 In 1997 he received the Prémio Camões, the highest prize in Lusophone (Portuguese-language) literature.

 José Adelino Barcelo de Cavralhó ( born 1942), known as Bonga, is a folk and semba singer-songwriter.

 In 2014 he received the Knights of the Order of Arts and Letters by the French government.

 Gotta love the one-named famous Angolans.
 Given their complicated birth names, the nicknames work well.
 Ndalu de Almeida (born 1977) isn’t that complicated but still Ondjaki is short and sweet.
-He’s a poet, memorist, short story writer and even made a documentary film May Cherries Grow about his native city.
+He’s a poet, memorist, short story writer.
+He even made a documentary film May Cherries Grow about his native city.

 His first of many awards came in 2008 with the Grinzane for Africa Prize in the category Best Young Writer.

 Is he famous in Angola?
-Sure enough, in almost the first magazine I pick up and leaf through in Luanda, Rivista Mundo Jovem, I spy an article about the one-named writer Ondjaki.
+Sure enough, the first magazine I picked up and leafed through in Luanda was Rivista Mundo Jovem.
+I spied an article about the one-named writer Ondjaki.